Prayers for California mudslide victims; death toll hits 20

 Crews have made it a priority to clear out debris basins and creek canals before another rainstorm.
 Long-range forecasts gave the crews about a week before the next chance of rain — and potential new mudslides — although the precipitation was expected to be disorganized and light.
 Another system was possible two days later.

 The rest of the community's infrastructure also was damaged.
 Some streets were cracked in half, and authorities closed bridges and overpasses because they were unstable.
-The U.S. 101 freeway and many roads remained closed indefinitely.
+Amtrak said it was adding rail cars to each of its five daily roundtrip trains between Los Angeles and Santa Barbara to accommodate commuters grappling with the ongoing closure of U.S. 101.

 A candlelight vigil for the victims and an interfaith service were planned for Sunday evening at the Santa Barbara County Courthouse Sunken Garden.